 The concern: Potential for the dreaded, wet-cardboard flavor profile to develop as a result of oxygen exposure during packaging.

-Our solution: Add a simply, bolt-on, under-lid gassing integration to stock lines to disperse CO2 to the top of the can, sweeping away oxygen as the lid is applied post-fill.
+Our solution: Add a simple, bolt-on, under-lid gassing integration to stock lines to disperse CO2 to the top of the can, sweeping away oxygen as the lid is applied post-fill.

 The results: When used in conjunction with good canning techniques, the kit reduces final dissolved oxygen pickup by 40-45%.
 This creates a more shelf-stable package with decreased risk of oxidation.